The SWS Rocky Mountain Chapter includes the states of Colorado, Montana, New Mexico, Utah, and Wyoming.

 Purple Loosestrife and Hairy Willow-Herb Control Training

 CDA and CPW are hosting the annual 2017 Purple Loosestrife Control Training, this year with information on Hairy willow-herb as well.
 These two species are List A noxious weeds in Colorado and they are becoming more common in wetlands across the Front Range urban corridor.
 Keep an eye out for these problematic species in your wetland creations and at your field sites, and learn about their ecology and control.
 The training will be held on Thursday, July 20, 2017, from 1:00 PM - 4:00 PM at

 The 7th International Symposium for Wetland Systems for Water Pollution Control (WETPOL) was held August 22 - 26, 2017, at the Big Sky Resort in Big Sky, Montana, USA.
 WETPOL is the preeminent global conference that brings together scientists, engineers and practitioners, working on the use of wetlands for water quality improvement.
 For the first time in the U.S., this conference will create unique opportunities for collaborative exchange, so new participants are encouraged to attend.
 More information is available at: http://wetpol.org/.

 EPA Region 8 Wetlands Conference

-EPA Region 8 is hosting a Wetlands Conference to convene federal, state, tribal, and local groups and NGOs to share information and best practices related to wetlands management.
-The conference will allow stakeholders to discuss opportunities, hurdles, strategies, and potential solutions associated with protecting aquatic resources in Region 8.
-The event will facilitate networking, peer-to-peer learning, and collective problem-solving on specific issues, and allow regulators to share updates and learn from stakeholders.
+EPA Region 8 hosted a Wetlands Conference to convene federal, state, tribal, and local groups and NGOs to share information and best practices related to wetlands management.
+The conference allowed stakeholders to discuss opportunities, hurdles, strategies, and potential solutions associated with protecting aquatic resources in Region 8.
+The event facilitated networking, peer-to-peer learning, and collective problem-solving on specific issues, and allowed regulators to share updates and learn from stakeholders.